 Keurig believes everyone should have clean water.
-As a beverage system company, water is a fundamental input to our business, whether that be the rainwater that sustains coffee crops or the drinking water used to create our beverages.
-We recognize that water is a critical natural resource that is of strategic importance to us, our stakeholders, and the communities in which we operate.
-We believe Keurig can uniquely contribute to solving local and global water challenges by sharing our strengths in innovation, partnership, and sustainability.
-Our strategy has three specific areas of focus:
+Water is fundamental to our business, from the rainwater that sustains coffee crops to the drinking water needed to brew a beverage.
+We believe Keurig can contribute to water challenges around the globe by focusing on three areas of action:

 Restore the water used in our beverages to people and nature